|►||Academic Services Home|

 Hebrew Bible and Ancient Near East

 It is preferable to take courses at the 400-level or above, since graduate credit is not granted for courses below the 400-level.
 However, from time to time the content of a 300-level class may meet an important curricular need for an M.A. student.
-With written approval from the GPC, you may take 300-level courses, with prefixes other than JSIS.
+With written approval from the GPC, you may take 300-level courses.
 In some cases it is possible actually to receive graduate credit if one arranges to attend a 300-level course while formally enrolling in a 600-level Independent Study course, making a contract with the instructor of the 300-level course to do the work required for that class along with some extra work to meet graduate standards.

 Final Degree Requirements